About

 George

 Most dealer CRMs sort by what’s easy to measure — lease maturity, service intervals, whatever the system reports on.
 They stop flagging a customer the moment their coverage expires.
-But that’s the moment the conversation is most natural: the customer’s protection is ending (but sometimes they don’t know it’s ending), the F&I manager has a specific product to offer, and neither side has to manufacture urgency.
+But that’s the moment the conversation is most natural: the customer’s protection is ending (and sometimes they don’t even know it), the F&I manager has a specific product to offer, and neither side has to manufacture urgency.
+The hard part was never the timing — it was knowing how to have that conversation so the customer welcomes the call instead of bracing for a sale.
+That’s a skill earned over a career of high-trust client work, and it’s the understanding this product is built on.
 Warranty Window exists to make that conversation the one your dealership has first.

 The other reason: F&I managers are already up to their eyeballs in deals, paperwork, and deliveries — and the GM keeps asking for more calls.
 No tool existed to make that outreach happen on its own.
 Warranty Window is that tool.
 The system runs the texts and emails in the background; the F&I manager only steps in when the customer is ready to talk.
 Dealership earns, F&I manager earns, customer stays protected and looked after — without anyone having to remember to make the call.